Alex Penfold on Youth Mental Health Day 2023: Insights from a Mental Health Nurse and...

 I qualified as a physiotherapist in 2009 from King's College London.
 After completing my junior rotations at the Whittington Hospital, I took a rehabilitation post at St George's Hospital with a view to developing my skills working with amputees.

 I have worked with an amputee client group since 2013 and in my current post since 2015; as lead physiotherapist in a community hospital under one of London’s largest NHS Trusts.
 I carry a caseload of adult amputees from across London and the South-East but am also responsible for ensuring our whole team delivers an excellent standard of care.
-I treat both lower and upper limb amputees as well as those with multi-limb loss, with the cause of amputation ranging from vascular to trauma to orthopaedic.
+I treat lower limb amputees as well as those with multi-limb loss, with the cause of amputation ranging from vascular to trauma to orthopaedic.

 For every client I complete a detailed assessment of their needs, set goals that are personal to them and plan and deliver a tailored and functional treatment programme.
 This is the case whether a client is to be a prosthetic user or not.